thivy/copilot-metrics-dashboard/README.md

 # Introduction

-**GitHub Copilot Metrics Dashboar**d is a solution accelerator that allows organisations to deploy a dashboard in their Azure Subscription, with a familiar user experience and the added capabilities of viewing metrics from GitHub Copilot.
+**GitHub Copilot Metrics Dashboard** is a solution accelerator that allows organisations to deploy a dashboard in their Azure Subscription to viewing metrics from GitHub Copilot.

 TODO: Intros